 To me, that sounded rather unenthusiastic, but I said, “Let’s do it—five weeks from now.”

 Since neither of us attended any church—unless you count the church of the outdoors—we decided to get married on top of Devils Tower.
-The Native American name for the laccolithic butte is Bear Lodge.
+One of the many indigenous names for the laccolithic butte is Bear Lodge.
+(See below for a more detailed list.)

 I called a few friends to tell them my news.
 One friend, a fashion designer, exclaimed, “I’ll design your dress; I’ll bring it out; it will be a great wedding, blah, blah, blah.”